 Several clinical trials such as the Proud study, have shown PrEP to be extremely effective in preventing HIV infection.2 Along with other prevention methods like condoms, PrEP can offer protection against HIV if taken as prescribed.

 PrEP is not available in Australia at a subsidised price through the Pharmaceutical Benefits Scheme (PBS), but can currently be obtained with:

-Currently PrEP has not been approved for use in Australia.
-While SAMESH will continue to focus on raising awareness of existing HIV-prevention strategies, like condoms, PEP (Post-Exposure Prophylaxis), and treatment as prevention, moving forward SAMESH will be responsive to the national and community dialogue surrounding the need for PrEP.
+Currently PrEP is not part of the PBS, while SAMESH will continue to focus on raising awareness of existing HIV-prevention strategies, like condoms, PEP (Post-Exposure Prophylaxis), and treatment as prevention, moving forward SAMESH will be responsive to the national and community dialogue surrounding the need for PrEP.

 If you would like to know more about PrEP you can check our Fact Sheet.

 SAMESH has put forward a Position Statement explaining its stance on PrEP which can be read here.

 1 M Grant, et al, Uptake of pre-exposure prophylaxis, sexual practices, and HIV incidence in men and transgender women who have sex with men: a cohort study, Lancet Infectious Diseases 2014, Vol 14:820-29

 2 C Hankins, et al, Translating PrEP effectiveness into public health impact: key considerations for decision-makers on cost-effectiveness, price, regulatory issues, distributive justice and advocacy access, Journal of the International AIDS Society 2015, Vol 18 (Supp 3):19973, pg.
 3.